UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

 ### 5) Go into the `workflows/nextflow.config` file and make any necessary changes:

 - Alter slurm job manager parameters and singularity file path to suit your needs and PI affiliation.
 I don't recommend changing the memory/cpu/time allocated for the job manager.
-Particularly, make sure the --account slurm job parameter is set to `coa_mteb223_uksr`.
+Particularly, make sure the `--account` slurm job parameters are set to `coa_mteb223_uksr`.

 - DO NOT change the paths to the files specified by the `params.xxx` variables.
 Those can be set at the time of executing the pipeline.